 Recovery and regeneration are very important to any athlete but most of the time they are overlooked.
 This final video shows how an athlete can sustain the athleticism acquired with a series of stretches and massaging techniques to nurse your muscles and ensure further play.
 Techniques to recover and regenerate getting muscles back to where an athlete can perform optimally – practice to practice, game to game.

 Some of the best development lessons one can learn for basketball can be picked up by watching a myriad of other sports.
-In fact, I’d argue that some of the marginalized, or perhaps better said, non-high profile sports do a great job in areas of movement prep, recovery and regeneration.
-The science of optimal performance.
+In fact, I’d argue that some of the marginalized, or perhaps better said, less-profiled sports do a great job in areas of movement prep, recovery and regeneration.
+These are key pillars in the science of optimal performance.

 Not sure if you caught it but, if you watched any of the 2008 Olympic pool events (and diving for that matter), the commentators and continually referred to how the athletes were hustling to get into the “warm down” pool to recover and regenerate for their next race (or dive).
 Michael Phelps and Dara Torres could be seen briskly moving out of the pool to get their recovery work in.